erroronline1/caro/readme.md

 ### 3.1.7 Objective (7): Data security
 * O.Data_1 The factory setting of the web application MUST provide maximum security.
     > The application has no prefilled sensitive data on installation.
 New users have to be assigned roles actively.
+There is no data on opening the application without bein logged in.
 * O.Data_2 If the user exports sensitive data without encryption, the web application MUST inform the user that the user is responsible for the data security of this exported data.
     > [Terms of service](#terms-of-service-for-using-the-application) have to be confirmed on login.
 On any export there is a additional reminder by default.
 * O.Data_3 The web application MUST NOT make resources that allow access to sensitive data available to third parties.